kannan-chandra/kannan-chandra.com/_drafts/wids2014-part1.markdown

 I've noticed that Hong Kong events at Cyberport and Science park tend to be preceded by a bit of a report card on how Hong Kong is doing with the startup thing.
 Speakers from the various organizers came up to remind us about the awesome internet speed here, and the increasing number of startups getting funding from the States.

 The first talk was from Microsoft about Azure services.
 Not that much of interest happened, really.
 There were brief attempts to link what was being presented to general cloud concepts, but it was pretty much just an hour-long ad.
 There was a weird five minutes where I think they were just showing us animated graphs on Excel.
 They completely flew past the only interesting part of the demo, which was when they showed a natural language query interface that allowed you to draw arbitrary analytics by just phrasing it in plain language.
-It was like Youtube where you have to wait for the sponsored ad to end before getting to the good stuff.
+The whole thing was like Youtube where you have to wait for the sponsored ad to end before getting to the good stuff.

 IMAGE
 Not pictured: Adblock.